AOJINAG/1022-Project-/README.md

 •	To search for a word, users can straightforwardly type the word they're looking for in the *Search bar* provided and their word will be looked up in the *Database of Definitions*.

+•	Each Keyword in the database is hardcoded.

 •	If a word is found in the database, information regarding that particular word will be displayed on a display screen.
 If a word is not found, a response stating that the word hasn't been found will appear.